microbus-io/fabric/docs/tech/errorcapture.md

 }
 ```

 The `Microbus` framework serializes any error generated by the remote microservice and reconstitutes it on the client side.
 Errors responses are identified by the special header `Microbus-Op-Code: Err` with the error serialized in the body as JSON, including its stack trace.
+The status code of the error is reflected in the status code of the HTTP.

 ```
 HTTP/1.1 500 Internal Server Error